fbpx

 Dental Abscess Emergency

-When your gum tissue or tooth is weak due to gingivitis/periodontal disease or a large cavity, bacteria can cause an infection.
-The most apparent sign of an abscess is painful swelling and the presence of pus (thick yellow fluid).
-If the pus has no where to drain the area will get more swollen and painful.
-Your body tries to protect itself by trying to isolate the bacteria and forming a barrier around it.
+When gum tissue or teeth are weak due to gingivitis/periodontal disease or a large cavity, bacteria can cause an infection.
+The most apparent sign of an abscess is a painful swelling and the presence of pus (thick yellow fluid).
+If the pus has no place to drain, the area will get more swollen and painful.
+Your body tries to protect itself by isolating the bacteria and forming a barrier around it.

-Abscesses can form very quick, most of the time they form 1-2 days from the date infection starts.
+Abscesses can form very quickly; most often, they form 1-2 days after the infection starts.
+If you have an abscess, you need to be seen immediately to be treated.

 Gum Abscess

-A gum related abscess due to periodontal disease: Infection in the gum tissue, due to food getting trapped or if there has been a large amount of bacteria (tartar, periodontal calculus) that has accumulated underneath your gum tissue).
-If you have periodontal disease and did not do scaling and root planning (also known as deep cleaning) the bacteria accumulates underneath your gum tissue and causes the infection.
+A gum-related abscess due to periodontal disease is an infection in the gum tissue due to food getting trapped or if there have been many bacteria (tartar, periodontal calculus) that have accumulated underneath your gum tissue.
+If you have periodontal disease and have not done scaling and root planning (also known as deep cleaning), the bacteria can accumulate underneath your gum tissue and cause an infection.

 Most common reasons: